 The example below demonstrates the basic steps needed to edit the autoexec.bat.
 Below demonstration illustrates both what you would see and what you would type.
 What you would type is displayed in red.

 The line above would display the contents of the autoexec.bat that are demonstrated below (contents may vary).

 In the example below we choose one of the lines to edit, which in this case is line number 4.
 Once you have chosen a line number to edit and press Enter, edlin will then display the line that you are editing with a blank line beneath it.
 If you press enter without typing anything, this line will not be changed.
-However, if you need to change the line, type the information you wish to place on this line and press enter to make the changes.
+However, if you need to change the line, type the information you want to place on this line and press enter to make the changes.

 Once we have made the above changes, ensure the changes are correct by typing L again to list the file.
 If the changes are correct, type E save and quit editing the autoexec.bat.
 However, if you do not want to save the changes, type Q and press enter to quit without saving the changes.